 The quality of the construction is solid, though the plastic materials make it feel a little cheap, and considering that pricing starts at around $599, ( in US ) its hard not to be disappointed by its build.

 Still, the Galaxy Tab fits comfortably into one hand, though it'll take a fairly large hand to fit from edge-to-edge when held vertically.
 The Galaxy Tab is 0.84 lbs, roughly 0.66 lbs lighter than the iPad, but since it is smaller, the weight is more densely distributed.
 As a result, the Galaxy Tab is actually more comfortable to hold during extended use than the iPad.

-The Tab's dual cameras are a big differentiator against the iPad, and we do have to say they both came in pretty handy over the last few days.
+The Tab's dual cameras are a big differentiator against the research cheap pharmacy viagra iPad, and we do have to say they both came in pretty handy over the last few days.
 We warn you: people will look at you oddly when you pull it out and take shots with its giant viewfinder!
 The 3 megapixel cam with LED flash on the back aren't going to replace your point and shoot, but it did take some decent still shots.
-There's a few samples in the gallery below: the flash was helpful when nabbing some stills on a darkly lit street and the outdoor pics are quite sharp.
+There's a few samples in the gallery below: the flash was helpful when nabbing some stills on a darkly lit street and look there the outdoor pics are quite sharp.
 The camera interface consists of the standard Android controls, and per usual it handled auto-focus and white balance.
 Oddly, there's no macro mode, but the panoramic mode was great for taking wide-angle shots -- just make sure to hold it extremely steady to avoid blur.
 There is also a continuous mode, which will take a sequence of nine shots -- it took us a while to figure out that you've got to hold down the camera button to get it snapping.
 We should note that the panoramic and continuous modes are limited to taking 800 x 600-resolution photos.